pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.chats/llm-chats.md

 Note that format of questions used in Hugging Face pipeline depends on the model.
 Some models, like [`gpt2`](https://huggingface.co/openai-community/gpt2), expect a prompt string, whereas conversation models also accept messages as a list of dicts.
 The model's prompt template will be used if a conversation with a list of dicts is passed.
 ::if{path="/templates/"}
-Note that Pathway AI pipelines expect conversation models, so models like `gpt2` cannot be used.
+Note that the AI pipelines expect conversation models, so models like `gpt2` cannot be used.
 ::
 For more information, see [pipeline docs](https://huggingface.co/docs/transformers/en/main_classes/pipelines#transformers.TextGenerationPipeline.__call__.text_inputs).